Tanyya-Sharma/Retail_Sales-Analysis_SQL-P1/README.md

 **Project Title**: Retail Sales Analysis
 **Database**: `sql_project1`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project is made to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
 ## Objectives

 1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.